michalslaski/livebook_examples/README.md

 Training time: 0.637s

-Compiling EXLA
+#### Compiling EXLA

 First time you run the Livebook notebook it will probably need to compile `exla`, which requires bazel to be installed.

+##### EXLA on macOS Big Sur

 On macOS Big Sur [this](https://docs.bazel.build/versions/master/install-os-x.html) worked:

 ```
 % export BAZEL_VERSION=3.1.0